PmaCommMsg - Deatiled object description

 object after the configuration of the PmaComm

-The object includes two groups of variables.
+The object contains two groups of variables.
 One serves for the specification of the sending data

 (see the "Data-sent

-" page) and the other serves as receiving data
+" tab) and the other serves as receiving data

 from the communication (see the "Data-received

-It is possible to access these variables even in the script (see WriteVars property and ReadVars property).
+It is possible to access these variables even in the script (see WriteVars method and ReadVars method).
+For example:

 - writing into the first (zero-based index) variable for sending data: